-Certificate of posting and fee therefor.
+Certificate of posting and fee therefor

-- (a) the certificate completed by the sender on the official form prescribed by the Postmaster General shall be presented to an officer on duty at the post office, together with the postal article to be posted, during the hours fixed for the posting of such articles; - (b) a single certificate may be given for two or more postal articles provided they are of the same class of postal matter, are prepaid at the same rate of postage and are all directed to the same address; - (c) the certificate shall contain an exact copy of the address on the postal article, or articles, to which it relates and shall have affixed to it stamps to the value of ten cents per article; and - (d) the accepting officer shall compare the address of the postal article with the certificate and, if it be correct, shall obliterate the postage stamps and impress the date-stamp upon the certificate.
+- 112. (1) A certificate of posting may be obtained in respect of any postal certificate article for which an official receipt is not otherwise required to be given under these Rules, subject to the following conditions- - (a) the certificate completed by the sender on the official form prescribed by the Postmaster General shall be presented to an officer on duty at the post office, together with the postal article to be posted, during the hours fixed for the posting of such articles; - (b) a single certificate may be given for two or more postal articles, provided they are of the same class of postal matter, are prepaid at the same rate of postage and are all directed to the same address; - (c) the certificate shall contain an exact copy of the address on the postal article, or articles, to which it relates and shall have affixed to it stamps to the value of 10 cents per article; and - (d) the accepting officer shall compare the address of the postal article with the certificate and, if it be correct, shall obliterate the postage stamps and impress the date-stamp upon the certificate.
 The certificate shall then be initialled by the officer and returned to the person who presented it. - (2) A postal article in respect of which a certificate of posting is issued under this rule shall not be registered nor shall it be checked in the post, but shall be treated as if it had been posted in a letter box.
-In the event of loss, damage, or delay, the certificate shall confer no title to compensation.
+In the event of loss, damage or delay, the certificate shall confer no title to compensation.
 Such certificate shall not be deemed to furnish a proof of the nature of the contents of the postal article to which it relates.